112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 furriners '. ' `' he cried : Then° even put spot-lights on their
 Ni

-64
+### Automobiles and locomotives

-TVhy clothe French dive so
+64 TVhy clothe French dive so g-ci- fast?"

-g-ci-

-fast?"

 automobiles so's they can find the pedestrians to an do n. at night' "